*This article has been updated for accuracy, August 2020

 The Spice House sells a variety of salts.
 They also have recipes to make your own blended salts, which are fantastic.
 The recipe for “Incredible Seasoning Salt” for example, is shared by a cook whose father found it in the 1970’s.

-Beautiful pink Himalayan crystal salt for cooking and food presentation comes in fine or coarse grain.
-This artisan pink sea salt is made using 100% wind power.
-All their products are certified Kosher/Kosher Passover.
+Beautiful pink Himalayan crystal salt for cooking and food presentation comes in fine or coarse grain and blocks like this picture.